Life in Taiwan is better for a lot of reasons. Here are 38 reasons why visiting or even living in Taiwan might be a good option!

 I was told beforehand that I was going to be amazed by the night markets in Taiwan, and I was not disappointed.
 The night markets in Taiwan are LEGIT.
 They are huge, they have every imaginable fried food and street eats, carnival games, souvenirs, and clothing.

 I had a fun time exploring night markets all over the country because you can find them everywhere.
-The largest night market in Taiwan is Fengjia in Taichung, but the ones around Taipei, such as Shilin, are fun too!
+The largest night market in Taiwan is Fengjia in Taichung, but the night markets around Taipei, such as Shilin, are fun too!

 Fruit is a welcome offer